List of characters in The Lego Movie franchise: Wonder Woman

 Diana Prince / Wonder Woman (voiced by Cobie Smulders) is a DC Comics superhero, member of the Justice League, and Master Builder.

-In The Lego Movie, Wonder Woman is among the Master Builders that attend the meeting in Cloud Cuckoo Land.
-During the Super Secret Police's attack on Cloud Cuckoo Land, Wonder Woman's Invisible Jet is destroyed.
+In The Lego Movie, Wonder Woman is among the Master Builders who attend the meeting in Cloud Cuckoo Land.
+But, during the Super Secret Police's attack on Cloud Cuckoo Land, Wonder Woman's Invisible Jet is destroyed.
 She is among the Master Builders that are captured.

 In The Lego Batman Movie, Wonder Woman is seen attending the 57th Annual Justice League Anniversary Party at the Fortress of Solitude where she has no dialogue.

-In The Lego Movie 2: The Second Part, Wonder Woman and the rest of the Justice League go out to save the world from The Duplo invasion, but fails to return 5 years later.
-Later it is revealed that Wonder Woman and the other members of the Justice League are in Harmony Town on another planet brainwashed by Queen Watevra Wa'Nabi.
+In The Lego Movie 2: The Second Part, Wonder Woman and the rest of the Justice League go out to save the world from The Duplo Invasion, but fails to return 5 years later.
+Later, it is revealed that Wonder Woman and the other members of the Justice League are in Harmony Town on another planet brainwashed by Queen Watevra Wa'Nabi.
 Also, a mini-doll of Wonder Woman's Lego DC Super Hero Girls counterpart (voiced by Margot Rubin) and a Duplo version of Wonder Woman from Lego Duplo make minor appearances as citizens of Harmony Town.
 The mini-doll version was riding a two-person bicycle with Wonder Woman while the Duplo version was riding a normal bicycle.